zimiwang/Todo-List-Application/README.md

   2. Navigate into the repo

     cd 3321-project-Ziming-Wang
-  3. Run the main file by IDE
+  3. Build with gradle

+    gradle build
 ## Usage

 1. First, run the java file in the GUI file.
 The main interface of the Todo list application will appear.